Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Muon (g-2) in connection to 2HDM and Lepton Flavor Violation

 In this work, we take into account both the one-loop and two-loop Bar-Zee contribution to the muon anomaly in generalized 2HDM model~\cite{Ilisie:2015tra,Queiroz:2014zfa,Broggio:2014mna,Cherchiglia:2017uwv}.
 A detailed study in the context of $a_\mu$ has already been done in~\cite{Ghosh:2020tfq}.
 We scan our model parameter space imposing muon $g-2$ constraints and plot the allowed region in the $m_A$-$\tan\beta$ plane in Fig.\ref{fig:amu}.
-One can see that the low $m_A$ and large $\tan\beta$ are favored for satisfying muon anomaly data.
+Here we see that points with low $m_A$ and large $\tan\beta$ are favored from muon anomaly data.
 While scanning, we have taken the 3$\sigma$ upper and lower bounds on observed central value of $\Delta a_\mu$ as noted in Eq.~\ref{eq:expcomb}.

-The diagrams that appear in the calculation of muon anomaly, similar to those diagrams will also appear in the lepton flavor violating(LFV) processes.
-The non-observation of any significant deviation in the charged lepton sector puts bound on these following processes~\cite{BaBar:2009hkt}:
+One must remember that the operators which contributes to $(g_{\mu}-2)$ are very similar to the ones which drive the flavour violating decay of charged leptons.
+It is well-known that non-observation of lepton flavour violating decays so far has severely constrained the respective branching ratios. ~\cite{BaBar:2009hkt}:

-The strongest bounds come from the $ {\rm BR}(\mu \to e\gamma)$ process from MEG experiment~\cite{MEG:2016leq}.
-We see that to satisfy both the LFV and muon anomaly constraints, one needs to put the values of the $y_{e\mu}, y_{e\tau}$ and $y_{\mu\tau}$ to be ${\cal{O}}(10^{-5}), {\cal{O}} (10^{-4})$ and ${\cal{O}}(10^{-5})$ respectively or lesser.
+The strongest bound comes from the $ {\rm BR}(\mu \to e\gamma)$ process from MEG experiment~\cite{MEG:2016leq}.
+We find that to satisfy both the LFV and muon anomaly constraints, one needs to put the values of the $y_{e\mu}, y_{e\tau}$ and $y_{\mu\tau}$ respectively to be ${\cal{O}}(10^{-5}), {\cal{O}} (10^{-4})$ and ${\cal{O}}(10^{-5})$ or lesser.
 While scanning the parameter space for both the muon anomaly and LFV, we have chosen the other CP-even Higgs and the charged Higgs mass to be 110 GeV and 165 GeV respectively.
-These particular choices of the masses will be justified soon in the next section.
+These particular choices of the masses will be justified soon in detail in the following section.